Quitch/Queller-AI/README.md

 Please ensure that if you use this work you credit Quitch's Queller AI.

-## INSTALLATION
+# INSTALLATION

 You should download and install this mod via the Planetary Annihilation TITANS in-game Community Mod Manager.

-## DIFFICULTY
+# DIFFICULTY

 Queller offers a range of difficulties designed to try and mimic the style of human players at particular levels of play.
-Later in this readme you can find recommendations on which difficulty you should try.

-Normal through Absurd are the standard difficulties and will use the vanilla AI rather than Queller.
+It does not modify the vanilla difficulties.

 ### Casual
  - Economy first opening